-The percentage of those with psoriasis who have nail involvement is thought to be up to 50%.
-In psoriatic arthritis this may rise to 80%.
+Psoriasis can affect both fingernails and toenails, with half of those with psoriasis alone having some form of nail involvement.
+The risk increases in those with psoriatic arthritis, and it is reported that this could be as high as 4 out of 5 people seeing changes to their nails.
 For some unknown reason fingernails are more often involved than toenails.
 For many people, nail psoriasis is often mild and causes few problems.

 The nails are part of the skin, so it is perhaps not surprising that a skin disease such as psoriasis can affect the nails.
 No one knows why some people get nail involvement and others don’t.
 Nails grow from the nail root (matrix), which is just under the cuticle.
 In people who develop nail psoriasis it is involvement of the nail root that causes pitting and ridging of the nails.

 Onycholysis , (on-ik -ol-is-is) subungual hyperkeratosis (sub-ung-gwal hi-per-ker-at-o-sis) and splinter haemorrhages (hem-or-ij-iz) are all caused by disease of the nail bed.
 These conditions are explained in the next section.

 The nail is made of modified skin and, once it has grown, it can only be altered by filing or clipping.
 Treatments are usually directed at the nail bed that supports the nail or the nail folds that tuck around the edges.
 Soothing these tissues can result in better nail growth with fewer features of psoriasis.